-Preliminary Report: February 22, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Parkway 400 #1307 Final Report Due: March 24, 2007 REVIEW REPORT Comments Due By: March 8, 2007
+Preliminary Report: February 22, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Parkway 400 #1307 Final Report March 24, REVIEW REPORT Comments March 8, 2007 Due: 2007 Due By:

 The proposed development is consistent with many of ARC's Regional Development Policies.
-The development is adding office uses to an area that includes a mix of existing residential, commercial, and offices uses that will allow individuals to live and work with close proximity.
+The development is adding to a mix of uses within the area that will allow individuals the opportunity to live and work within close proximity.
 The proposed development also is ideally located adjacent to a major highway that will provide sufficient transportation connections to other areas in the region.
 The project is also consistent with the Atlanta Region Unified Growth Policy Map.
 The proposed development is located within a mega corridor which is defined as the most intensely developed radial corridors in the region.
 The area around GA 400 is specifically identified as an example of a mega corridor.

 Two site plans were submitted for the review due to the indefinite status of the NorthWinds Parkways extension.
 The first plan assumes no extension of NorthWinds Parkway and access is provided to Kimball Bridge and Old Milton Parkway via Amberpark Drive.
 The second plan assumes the extension of NorthWinds Parkway and provides direct access to the east along the proposed extension of the parkway and provides a restaurant site independent of the offices buildings.
-ARC recommends that the developer and the City of Alpharetta work together to allow for the extension of NorthWinds Parkway.
-Extension of the parkway will create better road connectivity and provide an alternative route for individuals from Georgia 400.
+ARC staff will evaluate both site plans during the review.